pavles6/cloud-2-wireless-macos-gui/README.md

 For now, the only available option is to clone this repo on the machine you want this app to be run on and do the following:

 1. `npm i && npm run build && npm run package`
 2. App executable will be located in `out/` folder.
-Just move it to `~/Applications`, open it once, and it will automatically be scheduled to be ran on each device startup/login.
+Just move it to `/Applications/` folder, open it once, and it will automatically be scheduled to be ran on each device startup/login.